department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 Let's talk before you click anywhere...What are your impressions of this page?
 What do you think you can do here?

 Do you think this tool would be useful for you or not?
-Why?
+WHY?
+*(want to get a sense for HOW useful it might be for them)*

 If not, who would it be useful for?